SkidFxcte/Europa-Buildable-Source/README.md

 # europe the continent cheat buildable source code
-Here is the buildable europa source code, also deobf thanks ssl for the deobf src. and use perry's Some bugs with rendering will fix if i rember 😲
+Here is the buildable europa source code, also deobf thanks ssl for the deobf src. and use perry's Some bugs with rendering will fix if i rember 😲 we made this for fun no reason 😼

 ### 【people】
 - `Fxcte` hate black woman, 70% things fixed by me 😎